skycoin/dmsg/cmd/dmsgcurl/README.md

 ```

 #### Errors
-We trying to use same error's status code like what libcurl used
+We trying to use same error's status code like what libcurl used as below:
 | ERROR CODE | SHORT DESCRIPTION | LONG DESCRIPTION |
 |---|---|---|
 | 0 | OK | All fine.
 Proceed as usual. |